Mullum Mullum Ward

 Derived from the Census question:

-Analysis of individual income levels in Mullum Mullum Ward in 2011 compared to City of Manningham shows that there was a higher proportion of people earning a high income (those earning $1,500 per week or more) and a lower proportion of low income people (those earning less than $400 per week).
+Analysis of the service age groups of Mullum Mullum Ward in 2016 compared to City of Manningham shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-The major differences between Mullum Mullum Ward's individual incomes and City of Manningham's individual incomes were:
+The major differences between the age structure of Mullum Mullum Ward and City of Manningham were: